-We watch them, feed them, identify them, list them, count them, protect them and more, but what is a bird?
+We watch them, feed them, identify them, list them, count them, protect them, and more, but what is a bird?
 With roughly 10,000 unique bird species in the world, it can be difficult to identify exactly what makes a bird a bird, but these remarkable creatures share a number of characteristics that help classify them as "birds."

-By understanding the similarities that all birds share, we can better notice, appreciate and enjoy the individual characteristics that make each bird species unique.
+It may not seem important to specifically define the general term "bird" but in doing so every birder can gain a greater appreciation of the animals they love to watch.
+By understanding the similarities all birds share, we can better notice, appreciate, and enjoy the individual characteristics that make each bird species unique.
 When we notice those differences more easily, we become better birders and are well on our way to seeing hundreds or thousands of the world's unique bird species.

 What Makes a Bird a Bird?

-- Warm-Blooded: All birds are endothermic, which means they generate their own internal body heat and do not rely exclusively on their environment to maintain their temperature.
+- Warm-blooded: All birds are endothermic, which means they generate their own internal body heat and do not rely exclusively on their environment to maintain their temperature.
 While many birds will sun themselves to help regulate their temperature, sunning has more than one purpose and is not solely for body temperature maintenance.

-- High Metabolism: Birds have a high, efficient metabolism that quickly turns food into usable energy.
+- High metabolism: Birds have a high, efficient metabolism that quickly turns food into usable energy.
 They have a four-chambered heart and high respiratory rate as well, which helps them be efficient and agile fliers as well as maintain their high body temperatures.

-- Bipedal: All birds have two legs used for perching, walking, hopping or running.
+- Bipedal: All birds have two legs used for perching, walking, hopping, or running.
 Different types of birds have evolved different leg shapes and lengths to suit their needs.
 For example, wading birds have thin, long legs suitable for moving through deeper water, while raptors have thicker, more powerful legs for capturing prey.

 - Communication: Birds have highly developed communication skills, and many bird species communicate vocally through elaborate songs and calls.
 Nonverbal bird sounds are also part of their communication abilities.
-For many species, extensive communication is part of courtship behavior, territorial defense, parent-chick recognition and community cooperation.
+For many species, extensive communication is part of courtship behavior, territorial defense, parent-chick recognition, and community cooperation.

 - Navigation: Migratory and non-migratory birds alike have keen navigational skills.
 For migrating species, those skills allow them to make journeys of hundreds or thousands of miles through highly variable climate and geographical conditions, yet arrive at the same places year after year.
 Non-migratory birds also use their navigation skills to visit the same food sources or nesting sites without difficulty.

-All Birds Are the Same, But Different
+All Birds Are the Same but Different

 Many other animals share some characteristics with birds, but only birds represent all the features above to belong to the Class Aves.
 At the same time, all birds are different, and through the 150 million years of evolution since the Mesozoic Era when birds first evolved from reptiles, small differences have created the roughly 10,000 bird species we enjoy today.
 Yet with every one of those species, all of these common characteristics are present, making each one a related but distinct bird.